rjjiii/Extension-Hauler/README.md

 # Extension Hauler

+Extension Hauler can export XUL-based extensions from K-Meleon.
+You can even export all of your extensions at once when you're upgrading to a new version of the browser.
+This is an unofficial build of Reality Ripple's extension "ExtExp" that will install to older versions of K-Meleon without any special setup or modification.

 Extension Hauler is an unofficial build of ExtExp from Reality Ripple Software.
 ExtExp works fine on version 76 of K-Meleon.
-You can download it here: https://github.com/RealityRipple/ExtExp/releases/tag/Legacy
+You can download ExtExp here: https://github.com/RealityRipple/ExtExp/releases/tag/Legacy

 Reality Ripple Software views this as an unsupported legacy release.
 It is distributed freely and as-is, but feel free to visit the K-Meleon forum if you have questions or issues: